proycon/LaMachine/docs/lamachine_pres_2021.md

 A **meta-distribution**:

 * A solution for the distribution and deployment of software and software services
-* Installation and configuration recipes: *Infrastructure as code*
+* Installation and configuration recipes
-* For a limited set of (often interconnected) NLP software
+* ..for a limited set of (often interconnected) NLP software
 * WP3 software stack from Radboud University / KNAW HuC
 * No new repository; relies on established software repositories
 * Builds on existing technologies